Angelmmc/iot-car-webapp/README.md

 [![GitHub Issues](https://img.shields.io/github/issues/Angelmmc/iot-car-webapp.svg)](https://github.com/Angelmmc/iot-car-webapp/issues)

 ## About
-This Flutter-based mobile application serves as the user interface for an IoT-enabled obstacle-avoiding car.
-It allows users to remotely control the car's movement and monitor actions performed, along with related data such as the author, date, and time — all through a clean and intuitive UI.
+This project is the backend system for an IoT-enabled car, providing a RESTful API for real-time vehicle monitoring and control.
+It also serves an integrated web frontend, allowing users to interact with the vehicle remotely through a browser.
+Designed to support remote commands, actions history.

 ## Built with
 <img src="https://img.shields.io/badge/Flask-000000?style=for-the-badge&logo=flask&logoColor=white" />